 This man and his dog should have seemed somewhat out of place, I must admit.
 It was a work event, after all, and a fancy holiday event nonetheless.
 But this dog was standing beside his owner, his large, powerful chest, muscular legs, and imposing, dark eyes focused and alert.
 And somehow this dog fit in there amongst the tuxedos and ball gowns.

 The dog was, in all honesty, a stunning creature.
 It was during this event and in the midst of this impromptu business conversation that I learned my boyfriend had a favorite dog breed.
 And it was this dog breed.
-This giant, somewhat intimidating, clearly intelligent and highly trained canine before us.
+This somewhat intimidating, clearly intelligent and highly trained canine appeared before us.

-My boyfriend snapped a quick photo with this dog and then we went about our way, not discussing the breed or the matter again.
+My boyfriend snapped a quick photo with this dog and then we went about our way, not discussing the dog breed or the matter again.
 Well, until recently that is.

 “What would be the best dog breed for me?”
 My boyfriend asked.
 This was after he read a piece I had written on dog breeds and their personalities.
 He was hoping I would say a Giant Schnauzer but he was sadly disappointed.